-We are following the national and international progress for COVID-19.
+We are following the national and international progress for COVID-19 coronavirus outbreak.

 providing sobering care during COVID-19

 As the COVID-19 virus pandemic continues to grow throughout the world and in the United States, the international, national, and regional response systems are implementing a number of public health strategies to prevent further exposures and slow the spread of the virus.
-Due to the incredibly rapid changes in the progression of this pandemic and the number of recommendations being implemented across the globe, we are not yet creating guidelines or recommendations from NSC specifically.
-As answers become more clear, we will continue to update this site.
+The progression of this pandemic and the number of recommendations being implemented across the globe is changing rapidly, and many best practices are being identified.

 Below please find resources that may be applicable to the populations within your sobering center.